tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/borrowing.md

 CLIPs maintain two balances: one is the collateral asset and the other is a debt denominated in LSDC.
 You can change the amount of each by adding collateral or repaying debt.
 As you make these balance changes, your CLIPs collateral ratio changes accordingly.

 CLIPs are great because they enable extra liquidity in the form of LSDC loans against yield-bearing collateral.
-This creates a self-repaying loan as your collateral earns a positive interest.
+This effectively creates a self-repaying loan as your collateral earns a positive interest.

 You can close your CLIP at any time by fully paying off your debt.